 A gentleman was in a horrible accident that caused him to have to undergo two surgeries before being released from the hospital and he was prescribed pain medication for his recovery.
 This medication quickly turned to an addiction, and we see this all too often.
 On the other hand you can also become addicted by using illicit street narcotics like heroin or other opiates.

-If you have any questions that you are unable to answer after browsing our site please do not hesitate to contact us, we are here to help please know that there are so many people in Connecticut desperately searching for a provider, calling dozens of Suboxone providers a day and being told the same thing, “we aren’t accepting new patients”.
+If you have any questions that you are unable to answer after browsing our site please do not hesitate to contact us, we are here to help.
+Please know that there are so many people in Connecticut desperately searching for a Suboxone doctor, or Suboxone treatment.
+When seeking help for opiate addiction, many find themselves making countless phone calls to Suboxone providers in Connecticut.
 It is very frustrating for people who are seeking help to find a Suboxone doctor accepting new patients, or one who takes Connecticut state insurance, Husky A, C, & D.

 We encourage new and existing Suboxone providers in Connecticut to contact us.
-Ctsuboxone is the only referral source for opiate addiction our state has, we can be found online or on the 211 info line.
+Ctsuboxone has been an excellent referral source for finding a Suboxone provider for opiate addiction.
+We can be found online or on the 211 info line and website.
 Contact us if information changes such as location, phone number, not accepting new patients or are.
 It is also helpful to know if you accept insurance what ones.
 Fee for service providers, how much for the initial visit, fee for visits after and the monthly fee.
 This information will NOT be posted on the site unless you request it to be.
 Having this information will allow for linking patients with providers.
 Email firstname.lastname@example.org to help in assisting the residence of Connecticut With the disease of addiction.